Asset allocation is an important part of investing and one of the few things within your control when it comes to investing.

 The older investor has a shorter time to when he’ll start withdrawing from the portfolio.
 A more conservative asset allocation may be more appropriate.

-An aggressive portfolio may be ill-advised given that he’s just years away from retirement.
+An aggressive portfolio may be ill-advised given that he’s just a few years away from retirement.

 Finally, risk tolerance plays a big role in the choice of the right asset allocation for an investor.